ChainCoinUnlimited/ChainCoin/src/test/README.md

 configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is set up to compile an executable called `test_chaincoin` that runs all of the unit tests.
-The main source file is called `setup_common.cpp`.
+he build system is set up to compile an executable called `test_chaincoin` that runs all of the unit tests.
+The main source file for the test library is found in `util/setup_common.cpp`.

 ### Compiling/running unit tests